cropsinsilico/cis-girder-plugin/README.md

 docker build -t girder/girder:cis .
 ```

-You can then run this image in place of your existing one to enable the plugin.
+You can then run this image in place of your existing one to access the plugin.

-## Without Docker
-Simply clone this repo into your `/girder/plugins` directory - you may need to restart the server to see the new plugin.

 # Development
 1. Navigate and **Login** to the [Workbench](https://www.workbench.nationaldataservice.org)